ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/03-filter.md

 **TODO**

-1. Download a samples final bam file for both the ChIPseq and ATACseq experiment and load into the WEB IGV viewer.
+1. Download a sample's final bam file for both the ChIPseq and ATACseq experiment and load into the WEB IGV viewer, explore.